Skip to main content

 Kathryn (Katie) Long

-Kathryn joined Team IMPACT as a program assistant in 2025.
-She earned her B.S. in neuroscience with minors in chemistry and German from the University of North Carolina at Chapel Hill.
+Kathryn joined Team IMPACT as a Program Assistant in 2025.
+She earned her B.S. in Neuroscience with minors in Chemistry and German from the University of North Carolina at Chapel Hill.
 Her passion for harm reduction and supporting individuals with substance use disorders led her to MUSC, where she enjoys connecting with participants navigating nicotine dependence.
 Outside of work, Kathryn loves exploring local markets, traveling, and playing pickleball.

 Alumni